Home About Contact

 mumbai slum dwellers

-Formerly known as Bombay, Mumbai is not only India’s financial hub but also one of the world’s most densely populated cities, with over 20 million residents packed into a sprawling urban landscape.
+Formerly known as Bombay, Mumbai is not only the country’s financial centre but also one of the most densely populated cities in the world, with more than 20 million people spread across a vast and constantly expanding urban landscape.

 The prospect of a well-paid job and a fresh start draws India’s rural poor to cities like Mumbai.
 However, for many, the dream of a better life quickly turns into a nightmare of urban squalor and poverty.